Mission San Gabriel Arcángel

 Mission San Gabriel Arcángel (Misión de San Gabriel Arcángel) is a Californian mission and historic landmark in San Gabriel, California.
-It was founded by Spaniards of the Franciscan order on "The Feast of the Birth of Mary," September 8, 1771, as the fourth of what would become twenty-one Spanish missions in California.
-San Gabriel Arcángel was named after the Archangel Gabriel and often referred to as the "Godmother of the Pueblo of Los Angeles."
-The mission was built and run using what has been described as slave labor from nearby Tongva villages, such as Yaanga and was built on the site of the village of Toviscanga.
-When the nearby Pueblo de los Ángeles was built in 1781, the mission competed with the emerging pueblo for control of Indigenous labor.
+It was founded by the Spanish Empire on the Nativity of Mary September 8, 1771, as the fourth of what would become twenty-one Spanish missions in California.
+The mission was named after the Archangel Gabriel, and often referred to as the "Godmother of the Pueblo of Los Angeles."

 The mission was designed by Antonio Cruzado, who gave the building its capped buttresses and the tall narrow windows, which are unique among the missions of the California chain.
+It was completed in 1805.
 A large stone cross stands in the center of the Campo Santo (cemetery), first consecrated in 1778 and then again on January 29, 1939.
-It serves as the final resting place for some 6,000 "neophytes".
-It is the oldest and first cemetery in the state of California.
+It serves as the final resting place for some 6,000 neophytes.